-In the midst of COVID pandemic, people with disabilities have suffered from isolation due to social distancing rules, while limited accessibility of ICT tools, distance learning, and access to information related to COVID-19 have led to a deterioration in their quality of life.
+In the midst of the COVID pandemic, people with disabilities have suffered from isolation due to social distancing.
+With limited accessibility of ICT tools, distance learning, and unequal access to information related to COVID-19, people with disabilities witnessed a significant deterioration in their quality of life.

 Accessibility is crucial for the full participation of people with disabilities at an equal footing with all.
 According to the Communication on the European Education Area 2025, systems at all levels should comply with the UNCRPD.
 Nevertheless, the "Strategy for the Rights of Persons with Disabilities 2021-2030" indicates that there has been insufficient systematic research on the required conditions for learners with disabilities to succeed in education.

-ADILE will promote the empowerment and social inclusion of people with intellectual disabilities (PWIDs), by promoting the accessibility of ICT tools for distance learning.
+ADILE will promote the empowerment and social inclusion of people with intellectual disabilities (PWIDs), by promoting accessibility of ICT tools for distance learning.
 The project will aim at:

 1 - Defining an online educational pathway for PWDs, specifically focused on the acquisition of knowledge and skills in the field of active citizenship, media literacy, democratic values, exercise of rights.

 - Develop an accessible online educational platformdedicated to PWDs, in easy-to-read language, in order to foster equal opportunities for distance learning.

 - Define a European distance learning model for PWDs.